Skip to Main Content

 • Represented an academic medical center in its acquisition of numerous physician practices.

-• Assisted an academic medical center in evaluating state regulatory requirements for expansion of telemedicine services outside of its traditional geographic service area, in addition to filing necessary waivers/variances with state administrative boards to facilitate the expansion.
+• Assisted an academic medical center in evaluating state regulatory requirements for the expansion of telemedicine services outside of its traditional geographic service area, including filing necessary waivers and variances with state administrative boards to facilitate the expansion.

-• Serve as outside counsel to large hospital system and university conducting more than 20 Title IX and Title VII investigations to date related to complaints raised by physicians, fellows, residents nurses, and staff.
+• Serve as outside counsel to a large hospital system and university, conducting more than 20 Title IX and Title VII investigations to date related to complaints raised by physicians, fellows, residents, nurses, and staff.

-• Serve as outside counsel for university hospital conducting Title IX and Title VII investigations.
+• Serve as outside counsel for a university hospital, conducting Title IX and Title VII investigations.

-• Represent large regional hospital system in GME-related discrimination and retaliation litigation.
+• Represent a large regional hospital system in GME-related discrimination and retaliation litigation.

-• Create detailed Title IX policies, procedures, and training for national hospital system with multiple academic programs and oversee Title IX complaint proceedings.
+• Created detailed Title IX policies, procedures, and training for a national hospital system with multiple academic programs, and oversaw Title IX complaint proceedings.

 • Advised hospitals and academic medical centers on CMS proposals to distribute additional GME cap slots newly authorized by the Consolidated Appropriations Act of 2021.